melaniewalsh/AI-for-Humanists/_pages/models.md

 As a cloud-based system, all your information must be processed on a system owned by a large web company.
 While there is some question about whether a company like OpenAI will ever do anything with that data, if they do decide to, there is nothing you can really do to stop them.
 It's up to you to decide if you're ok with that.

-### ChatGPT 3.5 / GPT 4
+### ChatGPT 3.5 / GPT 4 / GPT o1

 These models are provided by OpenAI, and are operated by Microsoft.
+The o1 models, introduced in September 2024, are meant to provide more in-depth reasoning capabilities.

 ### Claude

-Similar to ChatGPT, provided by Anthropic, which has ties to Amazon.
+Similar to ChatGPT, Claude is provided by Anthropic, which has ties to Amazon.

 ### Gemini

-Similar to ChatGPT, provided by Google.
+Similar to ChatGPT, but provided by Google.

 ## Medium, Locally runnable models